-Your air conditioner is on but not releasing cool air.
+The A/C is on but not releasing cool air.

 You air condenser fan isn’t spinning.

-A/C system shuts on and off over and over
+A/C system shuts on and off constantly

 If your air conditioner is short cycling, or turning on or off consistently, it could mean one of a few things.
-One option is that your condenser or evaporator is clogged or dirty and should be cleaned.
-Once the condenser and/or evaporator is cleaned and all blockages moved aside, you may be back to a typical running system.
-Note that humidity also plays a role so if your home cools to the proper temperatures, but then the humidity causes the house to heat up quickly, this could cause an on-again, off-again air conditioner because it’s having to work harder to keep you cool and comfortable.
+One option is that your condenser or evaporator is blocked or dirty and should be cleaned.
+Once the condenser and/or evaporator is cleaned and all clogs moved aside, you may be back to a typical running system.
+Note that humidity also plays a role so if your home cools to the correct temperatures, but then the humidity causes the house to heat up quickly, this could cause an on-again, off-again air conditioner because it’s having to work harder to keep you cool and comfortable.